 Glosapalooza is a chance for observers of all sorts to hear the latest from the Great Lakes Observing System, be inspired for what’s next, and connect with other water data lovers.

-- GLOS Annual Meeting (open to all)
+- GLOS Annual Meeting (in-person and virtual)

-- Seagull Launch Party (open to all, in-person only)
+- Seagull Launch Party (in-person only)

-- IOOS Code Sprint (invite upon request)
+- IOOS Code Sprint (in-person and virtual, invite upon request)

 April 28 – Afternoon

 GLOS Annual Meeting

 In-person and virtual